Weekly Review: Preferred Stock CEFs

 Source: CEFConnect.com

+There are no major changes on the chart - everything is the same from last week.
 The sector has delivered delightful returns to the fixed income investors over this time frame.
 In truth - and as stated on must fund sponsor websites - past returns are no guarantee of future performance.
-And this is more true than ever, because we have yet to see the managers earn their management fee in a rising interest rate environment.
+And this is truer than ever, because we have yet to see the managers earn their management fee in a rising interest rate environment.

-Anyway, most of the funds have very similar returns so I think we should continue our review with the next important criteria.

 4. Discount/Premium: